-Looking for cool but cheap fire pit ideas for your backyard, well we will show you how we made ours + some benches with repurposed wood and items from the local hardware store for about $100.00!
+Looking for cool but cheap fire pit ideas for your backyard, well we will show you how we made ours.
+Plus we made some benches with repurposed wood and items from the local hardware store for about $100.00!
 I am all about repurposing and using what you already have, then going out and finding what you absolutely need for less.
-Let us share our latest DIY backyard project with you so you can try it too.
+Let us share our latest do it yourself backyard project with you so you can try it too. (affiliate links present)

-Like I said, always use what you have or what others may not want.
+Like I said, always use what you have first to make this stone fire pit.